 - Craft glue

-Learn to Weave a Paper Basket!
+How to Weave a Basket out of Paper

-Preparing the Paper Strips
+Step 1: Preparing the Paper Strips

 Firstly, we need to prepare our paper strips.
 This is a very important step because we need to prepare an even number of strips of the same length and width.
 Keep in mind that we need an even number (which will still have an even number of strips after diving into 2 groups) of paper strips (a minimum of 8) to weave this basket pattern.
 We then will have to divide the strips into 2 even-numbered groups.
 For this tutorial, we are using a total of 8 strips; dividing them into 2 even groups of 4 strips.
 The strips I am using were scrap papers from A4 sheets.
 These are 11 inches long and 2.5 inches wide.
 I then did 3 even folds lengthwise to prepare the strips for weaving.